-16.18 The basecoat is prepared as described in section 16.7.
-The material is applied over the boards using a steel trowel, to a thickness of between 3 and 4 mm when using the Fassatherm A50 Basecoat, and 4 to 5 mm when using the Fassatherm A96 and Fassatherm AL88 Basecoats.
+16.17 The basecoat is prepared as described in section 16.7.
+The material is applied over the boards using a steel trowel, to a thickness between 4 and 5 mm.
 The reinforcing mesh is applied and is immediately embedded into the basecoat, ensuring the mesh is overlapped at joints by a minimum coverage of 100 mm.
 Once the first coat has dried, a second coat of approximately 1 mm thickness is applied to obtain a smooth and uniform surface.

-16.19 Additional pieces of reinforcing mesh are applied diagonally at the corners of openings to provide the necessary reinforcement in accordance with the Certificate holder's instructions (see Figure 5).
+16.18 Additional pieces of reinforcing mesh are applied diagonally at the corners of openings to provide the necessary reinforcement in accordance with the Certificate holder's instructions (see Figure 4).
 Additional layers of reinforcing mesh may be applied to improve impact resistance.